 - For landscapes and non-action subjects, I prefer the reliable accuracy of Focus Area =Expand Flexible Spot.
 If focus is locked onto a moving subject, take the shot as soon as possible, or half press again to refocus (or use Focus Mode C or A).

 - You can override the default Focus Area = Wide with a specific AF point pressed with your right thumb on the “Touch Pad” (when eye is to viewfinder) or “Touch Panel“.
 To cancel a touched AF point, press the CENTER button, to return to automatic Wide.
 Only when you half press and hold down the shutter button will focus be attempted and locked.
-I suggest these touch settings:
+Adjust touch settings as follows:

 - MENU > Tab 5 > List#2 > Touch Operation > [Touch Panel+Pad].

-- MENU > Tab 5 > List#3 > Touch Pad Settings > [Operation in V Orientation=ON, Touch Pos.
+- Photographers who primarily shoot active subjects may find the touchscreen useful.
+I suggest the following options: MENU > Tab 5 > List#3 > Touch Pad Settings > [Operation in V Orientation=ON, Touch Pos.
 Mode=Relative Position, Operation Area = Right 1/2]

 - In Playback mode, to examine picture sharpness (magnified by 5.3 times), flip the zoom tele lever once, then back out slowly with wide zoom lever, or fully back with CENTER button.
 Or double tap on Touch Panel to zoom in or out.